1. Area of application

-2.6 Supplier must ensure delivery on the date specified in the order.
-For this, supplier has to take all necessary measures.
+2.6 The supplier must ensure delivery by the date stated in the order.
+They shall take all measures necessary to do so.

 4.1 All prices for items and/or services must be specified in the contract and are fixed prices if there are no other agreements.

 4.2.
 If there are no other agreements, all prices to be paid are understood as (i) without VAT and (ii) including all costs for packaging, packaging services, postage, shipment, insurance and delivery of the goods and all other costs and potentially arising charges which may occur in connection with the purchase of the item and/or services.
 The agreed prices include potentially required measures against possible environmental influences and frost, snow, heat and water damage resulting from these as well as removal of such damage.

 4.3 The payment of services rendered invariably takes place within 30 days after receipt of the relevant invoice.
 This does not apply if differing individual payment agreements have been made.

 4.4 In the event of faulty services, the buyer has the right to retain the payment pro rata until the date of proper fulfilment.

 4.5 Without prior written agreement from the buyer, which the buyer must not unreasonably refuse, the supplier is not entitled to assign his claims against the buyer or to have them collected by third parties.
 If a prolonged retention of title exists, approval is deemed as granted.